Submissions

 General rules:

-Materials should be sent by given deadlines in electronic form (.doc or .rtf formats) to the email address of the TwP Editorial Secretary (or on a data carrier to the postal address; TwP Editors do not return data carriers).
+Materials should be sent by given deadlines in electronic form (.doc or .rtf formats) through the website of the journal.

 Materials without contact details to the author (address and e-mail; or telephone number) will not be accepted.
-By submitting the text for publication, the author declares that he owns the copyright on it (in accordance with Polish law) and that the text has not been previously published (in the event of re-publication, please notify the TwP Editorial Board, indicating the reasons for re-publication).
-Articles are accepted for publication according to the decisions of the TwP Editorial Board and an external review; other materials are accepted depending on the TwP Editorial Board's decision.
-All submitted materials should meet high linguistic standards (TwP editors do not provide philological support).
-Foreign texts should be reviewed by a native speaker before submission to TwP.
-TwP editors reserve the right to reject materials that do not meet these requirements.
+By submitting the text for publication, the author declares that he owns the copyright on it (in accordance with Polish law) and that the text has not been previously published (in the event of re-publication, please notify Editorial Team, indicating the reasons for re-publication).
+Articles are accepted for publication according to the decisions of the Editorial Team and an external review; other materials are accepted depending on the Editorial Teams' decision.
+All submitted materials should meet high linguistic standards (Editorial Team do not provide philological support).
+Foreign texts should be reviewed by a native speaker before submission to "Teologia w Polsce".
+Editorial Board reserve the right to reject materials that do not meet these requirements.

 - very short scientific biography of the author (possibly with a contact address);